JMart84/CD_Group_Project/readme.txt

 ***NEW FEATURES***

-We plan to add in comment sections, a “like” system, and the option to share a private recipe with someone else without making it publicly viewable.
-A profile picture feature will also be implemented.
+We plan to add in comment sections for each recipe, a way to edit account information, a profile picture file upload option, and a drastic overhaul in user interface.